 PDI brings students in contact with dancers and artistic staff from the collegiate and professional dance worlds.
 This allows emerging dancers with professional aspirations to engage in open conversations about their career options, and the best avenues and strategies for pursuing their goals.
 Experts in college dance programs – with knowledge of curriculum, expectations, and the admissions process – will provide insight into proper preparation for BFA and BA programs.
+Dancers will be introduced to the range of professional career choices beyond performance.
 Esteemed professional performing artists will share their own experience as members of companies, giving you unique insights to get you ready for what’s ahead.
 PDI alumni have gone on to be accepted into some of the finest collegiate programs and professional companies in the United States and beyond, and have been recognized by the National Young Arts Foundation Awards.

 Aspiring professionals will accomplish all of this through Francisco’s positive, nurturing, and challenging philosophy of cultivating holistic dancers who pursue excellence in mind, body, and spirit.
 Participants will form a community in which members feel challenged and supported.
 All of this in beautiful Santa Fe, New Mexico, one of the country’s leading tourist destinations and cultural epicenters!